Preconditioned Score-based Generative Models: Preliminaries

-Conceptually, the Langevin dynamics Eq.~\eqref{eq: reverse} of the sampling process is a special case of Metropolis adjusted Langevin algorithm (MALA)~\cite{roberts2002langevin,welling2011bayesian,girolami2011riemann} with non-autonomous factor $\epsilon_t$.
-Inspired by the findings that the preconditioning approach can significantly accelerate the MALA~\cite{roberts2002langevin}, we study {\em how to construct a preconditioning operator $M$ to accelerate the sampling phase of SGMs}.
+Conceptually, the Langevin dynamics Eq.~\eqref{eq: reverse} of the sampling process is a special case of Metropolis adjusted Langevin algorithm (MALA)~\citep{roberts2002langevin,welling2011bayesian,girolami2011riemann} with non-autonomous factor $\epsilon_t$.
+Inspired by the findings that the preconditioning approach can significantly accelerate the MALA~\citep{roberts2002langevin}, we study {\em how to construct a preconditioning operator $M$ to accelerate the sampling phase of SGMs}.

 Specifically, the original sample space may suffer from an ill-conditioned issue caused by the large variations of the scales in different coordinates.
-This could lead to oscillation and slow convergence, especially when the step size $\epsilon_t$ is not small enough~\cite{nocedal1999numerical}.
-Preconditioning can make the scales become more similar along all the coordinates~\cite{roberts2002langevin,li2016preconditioned} using a {\em matrix preconditioner}, alleviating the ill-conditioned problem and improving the convergence of the sampling process even under a large step size.
+This could lead to oscillation and slow convergence, especially when the step size $\epsilon_t$ is not small enough~\citep{nocedal1999numerical}.
+Preconditioning can make the scales become more similar along all the coordinates~\citep{roberts2002langevin,li2016preconditioned} using a {\em matrix preconditioner}, alleviating the ill-conditioned problem and improving the convergence of the sampling process even under a large step size.
 This applies to the reverse diffusion (Eq.~\eqref{eq:reverse_diffusion_discrete}) similarly.
 As shown in the following sections, with the proposed preconditioning, the noise terms $\mathbf{z}_t$ become anisotropic (\ie, its covariance matrix is no longer a scalar matrix).
-As a result, the sampling process of SGMs is varying under the permutation of coordinates, becoming conditional to the coordinate order (Thm.~\ref{Thm: transform}).
+As a result, the sampling process of SGMs {varies} under the permutation of coordinates, becoming conditional to the coordinate order (Thm.~\ref{Thm: transform}).